Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 After picking up your car at the Florence airport, you’ll be out on the highway within minutes.

 TIP: Bear in mind that driving in Tuscany and Umbria can be slow going.
 If you home-base in a specific area or town, reserve a few days for just staying put and enjoying la dolce vita.
-Spending every day driving the twisting, narrow roads can get tiring.
+Spending every day driving the twisting, narrow roads gets tiring.

 After a week (or maybe two!) in Tuscany, spend another week in Umbria if time allows.
 Perugia or Assisi are good choices.